 More students are also showing a willingness to attend college away from home, DeLuca said, so Berkeley has increased its marketing and recruitment efforts outside state borders.
 Applications from out-of-state and international students grew by 19 percent this year.

 The university is attempting to take advantage of that interest to improve its financial standing.
-In a letter to the campus community Friday morning, UC Berkeley Chancellor Nicholas B. Dirks announced that the university would be enrolling more out-of-state and international students with a goal of growing their number of their undergraduate population from 20 percent to 23 percent over the next three years.
+In a letter to the campus community Friday morning, UC Berkeley Chancellor Nicholas B. Dirks announced that the university would be enrolling more out-of-state and international students with a goal of growing their portion of their undergraduate population from 20 percent to 23 percent over the next three years.

 The decision was “driven primarily by our commitments to maintain Berkeley’s academic excellence, access and robust financial aid programs,” Dirks wrote.
 “In order to sustain the excellence of our programs and the student experience, tuition from out-of-state and international students is crucial.”